Kabul's new female police chief aware of danger, hopes to inspire others

 Joining the police force is a brave but risky move.
 Working alongside unrelated men in a deeply conservative society exposes women to criticism and most will suffer some form of abuse from male colleagues.

 Hence the four bodyguards, twice the number usually allotted to a comparable male officer.
-And the armored car.
+And the armoured car.

 "I know there are dangers and threats in this job, but I don't worry about them.
 I focus on my job, how to make things better," Bayaaz said.